Bozeman Climbing Team

 • Monthly practice attendance of at least 60% (does not include days missed due to injury or illness)

-• A demonstrated willingness to learn about and develop growth mindset principles
+• A demonstrated willingness to a coachable attitude and to develop growth mindset principles

 Advanced Team 2: progressive training for committed climbers, ages 13-15